davejtoews/http-client-hints/README.md

+Modified after forking to change on viewport width rather than screen width ...
+Seems to work better in some browsers than others.
+Requires deleting cookies and refreshing to get a new screen size.

 # HTTP Client Hints

 The Client Hints (CH) header communicates device capabilities to the server, allowing the server to return the best possible experience back to the device.